DAOS¶

-The first step in using DAOS is to get DAOS POOL space allocated for your project.
+The first step in using DAOS is to get DAOS pool space allocated for your project.
 Users should submit a request as noted below to have a DAOS pool created for your project.

 DAOS Pool Allocation¶

-DAOS pool is a physically allocated dedicated storage space for your project.
+A DAOS pool is physically allocated dedicated storage space for your project.

 Email support@alcf.anl.gov to request a DAOS pool with the following information: